-- Ensure you have two pieces of government-issued identification (one must contain a photo), and your College-issued identification number ready to show to the remote proctor. - Have the Google Meets application downloaded on your secondary device. - Have the secure browser fully downloaded on your computer: https://securebrowser.paradigmtesting.com/ - Write the Registration Examination. - COMPASS Centre for Examination Development transmits examination results by e-mail between six and eight weeks after your date of writing.
+- Ensure you have two pieces of valid (unexpired) government-issued identification (one must contain a photo) and your College-issued unique identifier code ready to share with the remote proctor. - When ready to test please connect with a proctor by going to https://takemytest.live/can-all-organizations - Write the Registration Examination. - COMPASS Centre for Examination Development transmits examination results by e-mail between six and eight weeks after your date of writing.